grvc-robotics-lab/RealSenseBoxDetection/README.md

 - `Smin` and `Smax`: Minimum and maximum values for the S channel in HSV color space.
 - `Huemin` and `Huemax`: Minimum and maximum values for the H channel in HSV color space.
 - `minContour`: Minimum contour area to consider for object detection.

+### Automatic mode
+In automatic mode, the parameters for HSV and minContour are loaded from the Config.xml file.
+This mode does not allow you to modify these parameters through the GUI.
+Instead, it provides an image showing the vertices of the parcel on the color image to check that the detection is working properly.
+Regardless of the mode, the terminal will display the sizes of the parcel and the vector from the camera to the center of the box in box coordinates.

+To start the program in automatic mode:

 ## Functions Overview